-1 J Numbers 33:30-34 1.
+Numbers 33:30-34 1.
 Moseroth 2.
 Bene-Jaakan (the children of Jaakan) 3.
 Hor Haggidgad 4.
 Jotbathah Deuteronomy 10:6-7 2.
 Moserah 1.
 Beeroth Bene-Jaakan (the wells of the children of Jaakan) Gudgodah 4.
 Jotbathah (KJV Jotbath) Top is plural of bottom, though the meaning is uncertain.

 Though there are variations, the four names are too similar to just be a chance listing of similar but unrelated names, but must actually be the same names.
-However, there are several problems with this.
-First of all the order of the first two names is swapped in Deuteronomy from that in Numbers, indicating that the route of travel was reversed.
+However, there are several problems with this: 1.
+The order of the first two names is swapped in Deuteronomy from that in Numbers, indicating that the route of travel was reversed.

-Second, in Deuteronomy 10:6 it indicates that Moserah is where Aaron died and was buried, but Numbers 33:38-39 and Numbers 20:23-29 indicate that Aaron died on Mount Hor.
+2. In Deuteronomy 10:6 it indicates that Moserah is where Aaron died and was buried, but Numbers 33:38-39 and Numbers 20:23-29 indicate that Aaron died on Mount Hor.

-Third, the Israelites passed through these four places in Numbers 33:30-34 in the latter part of the year 1445, but Aaron died in August of 1407, 38 years later!
+3. The Israelites passed through these four places in Numbers 33:30-34 in the latter part of the year 1445, but Aaron died in August of 1407, which seems to be the temporal context of Deuteronomy 10:6-7, 38 years later!